Puna Geothermal Venture: 2020 restart and 2022 proposed expansion

 Work began on drilling in late 2019.
 The plant resumed reduced operations in November 2020.

 As of early 2022, the Puna Geothermal Venture power plant was reported to be producing approximately 25.7 MW of electric power for the Big Island.

 In July 2022 it was announced that an expansion of PGV's power output was proposed.
 The plan, called the Repower Project, has a goal of 46 MW in Phase 1 and then to 60 MW in Phase 2, and would implement the increase in power generation by replacing 12 operating power-generating units with as many as four upgraded power-generating units, operating on the existing grounds of the current facility.

-PGV published an Environmental Impact Statement Preparation Notice on the July 23, 2022 edition of “The Environmental Notice,” stating there will be a 30-day public review period.
-Comments submitted by the public were required to be received by August 22, 2022, with a Public Scoping Meeting to be held August 17 at the Pahoa Community Center.
+PGV published an Environmental Impact Statement Preparation Notice on the July 23, 2022 edition of “The Environmental Notice”.
+In February 2024, it was announced that a new power purchase agreement was obtained, allowing a maximum of 46 MW and a minimum of 30 MW.
+This would be achieved by replacing old units with three new units within three years.

 Kapoho Geothermal Reservoir

-PGV is located in the East Rift Zone of the Kīlauea volcano, which forms Hawaii Island.
+PGV is located in the East Rift Zone of the Kīlauea volcano, which forms part of Hawaii Island.
 The geothermal energy reservoir there is known as the Kapoho Geothermal Reservoir.
 The geothermal energy potential of the East Rift Zone is estimated to exceed 200 MW.
 The geothermal reservoir is contained within basaltic rock and relies on the permeability of two major fracture systems.
 Both fracture systems have large openings, recorded by the drop of 8.5 in drillbits for up to 30 ft.